Omni-guides/Tuxborn/README-New.md

 - Is it repeatable or not?
 - What were you doing at the time, where are you, with whom?
 - Which proton version have you selected (If running on Steam Deck/Linux)?
 - Always include the crashlog in Documents\My Games\Skyrim Special Edition\SKSE or /home/user/.local/share/Steam/steamapps/compatdata/$APPID/pfx/drive_c/users/steamuser/My Documents/My Games/Skyrim Special Edition/SKSE/crash-$DATE.log if on Deck/Linux.
-Protontricks will tell you the $APPID.
+Protontricks will tell you the $APPID (`protontricks -l`).
 - Where possible, include your nearest save game.
 This can be found in Tuxborn/Profiles/[Profile Name]/Saves

 World conflict/Weirdness